 Valentin womanizes his way through Acapulco, fighting off his fears — which his father, in flashbacks, told him were his “wolves” — such fears as commitment and growing up.

-He has to face those fears when Julie (Lindsey) dumps a baby in his lap.
+He has to face those fears when Julie (Lindsey) drops a baby in his lap.
 He has only Julie’s old Los Angeles address and a single photo of her teaching an aerobics class to go on.
 And he has no clue how to cope with a baby.

 The funniest scenes in the film involve his clumsiness — stuffing the baby in his shirt as he races his scooter to the airport, refusing to dive into diaper changing, relying on his goofy friends for advice.